Rapid-Design-of-Systems-Laboratory/beluga/docs/readme.md

 # Building Documentation

-To make the html documentation, install the prerequisite
+To make the html documentation, install the prerequisites

     $ pip install sphinx
+    $ pip install mock

 and build by running